Lynx spider: Description

 A Peucetia female, showing the eye pattern and the "flat-faced" appearance typical of the Oxyopidae.
 In this species the leg bristles are only moderately developed.

-There are several genera of Oxyopidae: Oxyopes, Peucetia, Hamataliwa, Hamadruas, Hostus, Pseudohostus, Schaenicoscelis, Tapinillus, and Tapponia.
 Most spiders in the Oxyopidae family have large spiny bristles on their legs and in many species the bristles form almost a basket-like structure that may assist in confining the prey that they grasp, and protect the spider from its struggles.
 Most Oxyopes and Hamataliwa species are small to medium in size.
 Lynx spiders, in spite of being largely ambush hunters, are very speedy runners and leapers, alert and with good vision.
 Oxyopidae in general rely on keen eyesight in stalking, chasing, or ambushing prey, and also in avoiding enemies.

 Identification

 As with many other families of spiders, the arrangement of their eyes is typical of the family and is an important aid in identifying them as members of the family.
 Six of the eight eyes of Oxyopid spiders are arranged in a hexagon-like pattern, more or less on a prominent hump on the front upper corner of the prosoma.
 The other two eyes are smaller, less conspicuous, and generally are situated in front of and below the other six.
 The basal parts of the chelicerae of most species are large, vertical and parallel, which combine with the bluff front end, a "high forehead" to the prosoma, to give most species a peculiar "flat-faced" appearance.